-- Comparison of the relative ecological benefit of achieving the restoration biological objectives only, protection biological objectives only, versus achieving all of the proposed biological objectives. - Preliminary numeric fish population goals from other planning efforts (Biological objectives in this plan are habitat-based.
-Objectives with specific fish population numbers were not established in this subbasin plan). - Research, monitoring, and evaluation priorities for aquatic and terrestrial species and habitats.
+- Comparison of the relative ecological benefit of achieving the biological objectives. - Research, monitoring, and evaluation priorities for aquatic and terrestrial species and habitats.

 Integration of the aquatic and terrestrial strategies and integration of the subbasin strategies with those of the Endangered Species Act and the Clean Water Act are addressed in the plan.
 These aspects are expected to develop further as the plan is implemented and related efforts such as the Snake River Salmon Recovery Plan are developed.
 This plan will evolve over time through use of an adaptive management strategy that will allow funding to consistently be applied to those projects that can achieve the greatest benefits.